 - 2.1 All business shall be conducted in the name of the Trust. - 2.2 The Trust has the functions conferred on it by the Regulatory Framework. - 2.3 All funds received in trust shall be in the name of the Trust as corporate trustee.
 In relation to funds held on trust, powers exercised by the Trust as corporate trustee shall be exercised separately and distinctly from those powers exercised as a Trust. - 2.4 Directors acting on behalf of the Trust as a corporate trustee are acting as quasi-trustees.
 Accountability for charitable funds held on trust is to the Charity Commission. - 2.5 The Trust has resolved that certain powers and decisions may only be exercised or made by the Board in formal session.
-Those powers and decisions delegated by the Board are set out in the "Scheme of Delegation", which has effect as if incorporated into the Standing Orders. - 2.6 Composition of the Board In accordance with, but always subject to, the provisions of the Constitution, the composition of the Board shall be: - □ The Chairman of the Trust - Up to 5 other non executive directors excluding the Chairman - 5 Executive directors including: - The Chief Executive (and accounting officer) - The Director of Finance - A medical or dental practitioner - A registered nurse - The Director of Operations - 2.7 Appointment of the Chairman and other Non-Executive Directors The Chairman and the other Non-Executive Directors are appointed by the Council of Governors. - 2.8 Appointment of the Executive Directors The Chief Executive is appointed by the Non-Executive Directors, subject to the approval of the Council of Governors.
-The other Executive Directors are appointed by a committee consisting of the Chairman, the other Non-Executive Directors and the Chief Executive. - 2.9 Terms of Office of the Chairman and other Directors The regulations setting out the period of tenure of office of the Chairman and other Directors and for the termination or suspension of office of the Chairman and other Directors are contained in the Constitution of the Trust. - 2.10 Appointment of Deputy Chairman Subject to SO 2.11 below, the Council of Governors will appoint one of the Non-Executive Directors to be Deputy Chairman, for such period, not exceeding the remainder of his or her term as a Director, as they may specify on appointing him or her. - 2.11 Any Director so appointed may at any time resign from the office of Deputy Chairman by giving notice in writing to the Chairman.
-The Council of Governors may thereupon appoint another Non Executive Director as Deputy Chairman in accordance with the provisions of Standing Order 2.10
+Those powers and decisions delegated by the Board are set out in the "Scheme of Delegation", which has effect as if incorporated into the Standing Orders. - 2.6 Composition of the Board In accordance with, but always subject to, the provisions of the Constitution, the composition of the Board shall be: - The Chairman of the Trust - between 5 and 8 non-executive directors excluding the chairperson - 5 Executive directors including: The chief executive (and accounting officer) The director of finance A medical or dental practitioner A registered nurse The director of operations - 2.7 Appointment of the Chairman and other voting and Non-executive Directors The chair and the other voting and non-executive Directors are appointed by the Council of Governors. - 2.8 Appointment of the Executive Directors The chief executive is appointed by the nonexecutive Directors, subject to the approval of the Council of Governors.
+The other executive directors are appointed by a committee consisting of the chair, the other non-executive directors and the chief executive. - 2.9 Terms of Office of the Chairman and other Directors The regulations setting out the period of tenure of office of the chairman and other directors and for the termination or suspension of office of the chair and other directors are contained in the Constitution of the Trust. - 2.10 Appointment of Deputy Chairman Subject to SO 2.11 below, the Council of Governors will appoint one of the non-executive directors to be deputy chair, for such period, not exceeding the remainder of his or her term as a director, as they may specify on appointing him or her. - 2.11 Any director so appointed may at any time resign from the office of deputy chair by giving notice in writing to the chair.
+The Council of Governors may thereupon appoint another non-executive director as deputy chair in accordance with the provisions of Standing Order 2.10